RobloxAPI/doc/man/writing.md

 ### Links
 In order to decouple documents from a particular rendering, several URI schemes are defined for referring to other documents or resources.
 The non-scheme portion of the URI is a path that should be URL-escaped if needed.
+A URI may also have a fragment (starting after `#`) that indicates an identifier with the section pointed to by the path.

 <dl>